evTransFER: A Transfer Learning Framework for Event-based Facial Expression Recognition: Discussion

-We underscore the importance of using reconstruction as a proxy for training the encoder as a feature extractor when working with event-based cameras.
-To understand this, we must recall that there is still a limited number of event-based datasets and even fewer real-world datasets with annotated data.
-At the same time, there are systems for generating datasets from videos and simulators.
-Also, cameras -such as the DAVIS from iniVation- allow capturing event sequences and their associated frames.
-Using the proposed approach for training the encoder using reconstruction as a proxy, together with existing data capturing and data generating systems, we can build encoders without annotating the datasets, with the image frame (to be reconstructed) acting as the desired result and only required during training.
-This strategy could also be used to build encoders for other object classification problems.
+We emphasize employing reconstruction as a proxy for training the encoder as a feature extractor in event-based cameras.
+To understand this, it is important to recognize that event-based datasets remain limited, with fewer real-world datasets containing annotated data.
+Currently, systems can generate datasets from videos and simulators.
+Additionally, cameras like DAVIS from iniVation capture event sequences with corresponding frames.
+By training the encoder through reconstruction as a proxy, along with existing data systems, we can develop encoders without dataset annotations.
+The image frame to be reconstructed serves as the desired outcome and is required only during training.
+This strategy could be applied to construct encoders for other object classification problems.